Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation.rst

 ``bandwidth``

 This is an integer value specifying the allowed bandwidth across the connection.
+Units are in Mbps.